Monada-Dominion/domain_1/docs/assets/md/aspect_1_1_4.md

 During this endeavor, attempt to discern the sensations that arise within you as you concentrate on multiple activities.
 What kind of tension manifests?
 How does it feel?
 Where does it originate from?
 With enough effort, you can perceive the workings of your attention.
 Remember this state—it will facilitate more effective engagement with attention in the future.

-To discern your essential desires from those that operate mechanically, it is crucial to develop the ability to track their progression from their origin to their manifested actions.
+**To discern your essential desires from those that operate mechanically**, it is crucial to develop the ability to track their progression from their origin to their manifested actions.

 In essence, genuine desires are the aspirations of your true "I" and should be intimately connected to the fulfillment of your life's purpose.
 These desires can only be realized and actualized through inner work.
 Self-understanding and self-observation play key roles in this process.
 By studying ourselves and our inner structure, we gain insight into our authentic selves, which holds the key to understanding our true desires.